pulumi/pulumi-rancher2/README.md

 ## Configuration

-The following configuration points are available for the `xyz` provider:
+The following configuration points are available for the `rancher2` provider:

 - `rancher2:apiUrl` (Required) - The URL to the rancher API.
 It must be provided, but it can also be sourced from the `RANCHER_URL` environment variable.